-Open Space/Recreation Code Description OSR 1 Goal: Ensure that Groton's agricultural, forested, and recreational open spaces are protected, enhanced, and expanded for present and future generations Recommendations: • Continue to develop and maintain a comprehensive open space inventory database that will identify and assess all of the town's open space parcels and associated resource value Protect priority open space parcels Pursue development of a town-wide trail system Continue to fund land protection with CPA revenue and the Conservation Fun OSR 2 Goal: Improve management of open space and recreation parcels.
+Open Space/Recreation Code Description OSR 1 Goal: Ensure that Groton's agricultural, forested, and recreational open spaces are protected, enhanced, and expanded for present and future generations Recommendations: Continue to develop and maintain a comprehensive open space inventory database that will identify and assess all of the town's open space parcels and associated resource value Destate a priority of a paragraph of the town's open space parcels and associated resource value.
+Protect priority open space parcels Pursue development of a town-wide trail system Pursue development of a town-wide trail system Continue to fund land protection with CPA revenue and the Conservation Fun OSR 2 Goal: Improve management of open space and recreation parcels.
 Recommendations: Develop management strategies and individual management plans for the town's conservation lands.
 Conduct educational outreach on the benefits of sustainable forestry management.
-OSR 3 Goal: Expand and revitalize Groton's recreational resources, including parks, athletic fields, greenways, and waterways Recommendations : Develop management strategies and individual management plans for the town's conservation lands.
+OSR 3 Goal: Expand and revitalize Groton's recreational resources, including parks, athletic fields, greenways, and waterways Recommendations: Develop management strategies and individual management plans for the town's conservation lands.
 Conduct educational outreach on the benefits of sustainable forestry management.
-OSR 4 Goal: Enable and support the creation and maintenance of community gardens for public use Recommendations : Review Groton's Town-owned properties, both developed and undeveloped, for suitability as community gardens.
+OSR 4 Goal: Enable and support the creation and maintenance of community gardens for public use Recommendations: Review Groton's Town-owned properties, both developed and undeveloped, for suitability as community gardens.